luisarizmendi/openshift-edge-demos/demos/placement/doc/03-placement.md

   >
   > This is an example.
 You have [more options](https://open-cluster-management.io/concepts/placement/) that can be configured, for example, you can select the cluster out from the `clustersets` simply by labeling the clusters that you want to use, or you can create subgroups of clusters and choose how many deployments of the APP you want per one of each group with the `decisionStrategy` section.

-In a previous step you already imported the clusters in to ACM, and you also assigend them to the corresponding `clusterSet`, so you can proceed with the next demo steps.

-## Deploy on Cloud

-First lets determine the simulated status of the cluster.
-Since we are talking about "deploying on the cloud", we will mark cloud cluster as "good" (or "ok") state and the the edge clusters as "bad":
+Two actions must be taken then, the first one is to assign the imported clusters into the `clusterSet` that we are going to use, and then we will need to assign the desired metadata to each cluster using the `ClusterClaim` object.

+Let's start by assigning clusters to the `ClusterSets`:

+1. Access the ACM console by selecting "All Clusters" in the top left on the **Hub cluster**.
+2. Go to Infastructure > Clusters and click on the "Cluster Sets" tab
+3. Select the "cloud" `clusterSet` and assign the `local-cluster` to it, then assign the edge-1 cluster to the "edge" `clusterSet`

+Now since we will start by deploying on the cloud cluster, we will assign the value "good" to the `local-cluster` and "bad" to the `edge-1` by creating the corresponding `ClusterClaim` object in each cluster.

+First in the `local-cluster`:

 1. Access your OpenShift console in the **Hub cluster**.
 2. Click the `+` button to add resources.